Get

 Top 5 Tips on How to Stop Excessive Barking

 Though barking is normal canine behavior, it can become a problem when it’s in excess.
-If your Border Collie barks an awful lot, there are several potential causes, including separation anxiety, boredom, trying to communicate their needs to you, being too responsive to stimuli like strangers, things going on on the other side of a window, and certain objects and noises.
+If your Border Collie barks an awful lot, there are several potential causes, including separation anxiety, boredom, trying to communicate their needs to you, being too responsive or reactive to stimuli like strangers, things going on on the other side of a window, and certain objects and noises.

 Once you’ve identified what causes your Border Collie to bark excessively (a vet or behaviorist can help you with this if you’re unsure), here are some tips for reducing the behavior: